ornl-training/ornl-training.github.io/advanced.md

 * Using Git and GitHub
 * Best-practice software engineering techniques

+Development Environments:

+* Jupyter notebooks
+* The PyDev development environment
+* The CDT development environment

 Python:

 * Programming with Python 3.5
 * Array programming with NumPy
-* The Jupyter and PyDev development environments
 * The Matplotlib 2D plotting library

 C++:

 * Programming with C++--14
-* The CDT development environment
 * Using Makefiles
 * The standard library and STL